 General and administrative expenses consist of compensation and other related employee expenses for executives, finance, legal, human resources, information technology, and administrative personnel, professional fees, patent fees and costs, insurance costs and other general corporate expenses.
-General and administrative expenses decreased by \$0.4 million to \$3.8 million for the three-month period ended June 30, 2022, from \$4.2 million during the same period in 2021 primarily due to decreases of \$0.2 million in stock-based compensation, \$0.1 million in insurance related costs, and \$0.1 million of supplies.
+General and administrative expenses decreased by \$1.2 million to \$3.1 million for the three-month period ended September 30, 2022, compared to \$4.3 million during the same period in 2021 primarily due to decreases of \$0.6 million in stock-based compensation and \$0.4 million in compensation and other employee related expenses as a result of decreased headcount from the prior year period.
+An additional decrease of \$0.4 million in insurance related costs was partially offset by an increase of \$0.1 million in paid services.